lumeland/blog/posts/lume-3.2.0.md

 export default site;
 ```

-## `parseBasename` can access to the parent values
+## `parseBasename` can access the parent values

-The option `site.parseBasename` allows to register functions to extract values
+The option `site.parseBasename` allows registering functions to extract values
 from files and folders.
 In fact, it's what the `extract_order` and
 `extract_date` plugins use under the hood.

 As of Lume 3.2, the parent value is added as the second argument.
-This allows to
+This allows us
-compose values contextually using the name of different folders.
-For example,
+to compose values contextually using the names of different folders.
+For
-let's say we have some files with following paths:
+example, let's say we have some files with the following paths:

 ```
-2026/01/01/happy-new-year.md
+/2026/01/01/happy-new-year.md
-2026/01/05/this-year-sucks.md
+/2026/01/05/this-year-sucks.md
 ```

 Now you can compose the final date of each file using the values of the